wso2/docs-is/en/docs/develop/hosting-authentication-endpoint-on-a-different-server.md

 13. Run `setup-accountrecovery.sh` obtained from [step 2](#HostingAuthenticationEndpointonaDifferentServer-step2) and follow the instructions.

-14. Change the following section in `<TOMCAT_HOME>/webapps/authenticationendpoint/WEB-INF/web.xml` file and point to `IdentityManagementEndpointContextURL` into tomcat URL.
+14. Change the following section in the `<TOMCAT_HOME>/webapps/authenticationendpoint/WEB-INF/web.xml` file and point `IdentityManagementEndpointContextURL` to the Tomcat URL.

     ``` xml
     …